MST flag raised on flagpoles during a community gathering with attendees seated under tents in a park.

 Toward Truth and Reconciliation

-xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) Nations are the original inhabitants of the unceded land that is now known as the city of Vancouver.
+xʷməθkʷəy̓əm (Musqueam Indian Band), Sḵwx̱wú7mesh Úxwumixw (Squamish Nation), and səlilwətaɬ (Tsleil-Waututh Nation) are the original inhabitants of the unceded land that is now known as the city of Vancouver.
 Unceded means that the land was never legally ceded, or given up, to the Crown through a treaty or other agreement.

 For the Vancouver Board of Parks and Recreation, Truth and Reconciliation is more than a ceremonial acknowledgement of these territories.